top of page

 Personal Equipment

-Bedding is not supplied, participants need to bring sleeping bags, pillows etc. Final joining details and a kit list will be sent 2 weeks ahead of your arrival.
+Bedding is not supplied, participants need to bring sleeping bags, a sleeping mat, pillows etc. Final joining details and a kit list will be sent 2 weeks ahead of your arrival.

 Attending with Friends